jibanCat/gpy_dla_detection/README.md

 ```

 Each DESI `.fits` file has multiple spectra.
 The output of this script is a DLA catalog for all spectra in that `.fits` file.
-You probably can re-deign the whole pipeline for multiple `.fits` file but I am not that familiar with DESI data structure at the moment.
+You probably can re-design the whole pipeline for multiple `.fits` file, but I am not that familiar with DESI data structure at the moment.

 ## For developers